sketchplugins/plugin-directory/README.md

 - [Sketch Plugins](https://github.com/joshwayne/jw-sketch-plugins), by Josh Wayne: Josh Wayne's plugins for Sketch.
 So far, it includes two very interesting commands for working with text layers.
 - [Sketch Preview](https://github.com/marcisme/sketch-preview), by Marc Schwieterman: This Sketch plugin provides a preview command (⌘P) that will open a specially named slice in Skala Preview.
 The plugin works by exporting the first slice named Preview to Sketch's cache directory and opening that file in Skala Preview.
 - [Sketch Query Selection](https://github.com/francisvega/sketch-query-selection), by Francis: Filter selection layers by type
+- [Sketch Repeat](https://github.com/keremciu/sketch-repeat), by Kerem Sevencan: This plugin helps you easily duplicate your objects to all Artboards.
 - [Sketch Review](https://github.com/marcelinollano/sketch-review), by Marcelino Llano: Review designs using Emoji.
-- [Sketch Rtl](https://github.com/devinmancuso/sketch-rtl), by Devin Mancuso: Automatically create RTL layouts of your designs with this plugin for Bohemian Coding's Sketch 3
+- [Sketch RTL](https://github.com/devinmancuso/sketch-rtl), by Devin Mancuso: Automatically create RTL layouts of your designs with this plugin for Bohemian Coding's Sketch 3
 - [Sketch Runner](http://sketchrunner.com), by Sketch Runner: Speed up your Sketch workflow
 - [Sketch Select](https://github.com/canisminor1990/sketch-select), by Canis Minor: Make it much more convenient to select layers with similar attributes.
 - [Sketch Server](https://github.com/matt-curtis/sketch-server), by Matt Curtis: A Sketch Plugin that creates a local web server for your Sketch Documents.
+- [Sketch SF UI Font Fixer](https://github.com/kylehickinson/sketch-sf-ui-font-fixer), by Kyle Hickinson: A Sketch plugin that adjusts the character spacing on text layers using iOS 9's SF UI Text/Display fonts to what it would be when used in an iOS app.
 - [Sketch Shopify Data Populator](https://github.com/levinmejia/sketch-shopify-data-populator), by Shopify + precious design studio: A Sketch App plugin to populate your designs with meaningful ecommerce data.
 Goodbye Lorem Ipsum.
 Hello JSON.
 - [Sketch Spellcheck All Layers](https://github.com/ethology-co/sketch-spellcheck-all-layers), by Ethology: A basic spellchecker that checks all layers on a page in Sketch
 - [Sketch State Switch Master](https://github.com/einancunlu/sketch-state-switch-master), by Emin İnanç Ünlü: Define different states and switch between them like a boss.
 - [Sketch Storyboard](https://github.com/britesnow/sketch-storyboard), by Jeremy Chone: Export a full story flow and dev spec in one shortcut.
 - [Sketch Styles Generator](https://github.com/lucaorio/sketch-styles-generator), by Luca Orio: Generate hundreds of Sketch Shared Styles in a matter of seconds.
+- [Sketch Swatches](https://github.com/ashung/sketch_swatches), by Ashung Hung: A swatches plugin for Sketch, include Material Design, Open Color, RAL, TOYO, Pantone and more.
 - [Sketch Text Tools](https://github.com/automat/sketch-text-tools), by Henryk Wollik: Sketch App Typography Plugin for working with font metrics, aligning text-layers and building typographic systems.
 - [Sketch Tiles](https://github.com/kumo/sketch-tiles), by Robert Clarke: A Sketch plugin for playing with seamless tiles.
 - [Sketch To Clickthrough Html](https://github.com/amin-nas/sketch-to-clickthrough-html), by Amin: Sketch plugin for creating a clickthrough HTMLprototype
+- [Sketch to Trello](https://github.com/jclappiway/sketch-to-trello), by lefrancois: Export Sketch Artboard to Trello
+- [Sketch to VR](https://github.com/auxdesigner/sketch-to-vr), by Liu Liu: Personal fun project - turn your mocks into VR
 - [Sketch Translation](https://github.com/hoai265/language-sketch-plugin), by Hoai Nguyen: A Sketch plugin for easy multi-language design
 - [Sketch User Flows](https://github.com/ribot/sketch-user-flow-docs), by ribot: This plugin lets you link images in a document with an extenal image file and update them all at once.
 - [Sketch Wakatime](https://github.com/wakatime/sketch-wakatime), by WakaTime: A Plugin to update your WakaTime stats automatically from Sketch.
-- [Sketch-Action](https://github.com/onmyway133/sketch-action), by Khoa Pham: Spotlight in Sketch
-- [sketch-adjust-button-shape](https://github.com/psilfver/sketch-adjust-button-shape), by Petter: A Sketch plugin that adjusts a shape layer according to the attributes of a text layer
-- [sketch-app-asset-export](https://github.com/work4blue/sketch-app-asset-export), by Andrew Huang: Sketch3 plugin, One key export Android/iOS App icons.
-- [Sketch-Base64-PNG-Export](https://github.com/jawayang/sketch-base64-png-export), by james yang: sketch plugin for Export Data URI
-- [Sketch-bootstrap-guides](https://github.com/tomoyukikashiro/sketch-bootstrap-guides), by Tomoyuki Kashiro: Generate guides along with twitter bootstrap grid system.
-- [Sketch-Copy-Paste-Position-Size](https://github.com/angistudio/sketch-copy-paste-position-size), by ANGI studio: A Sketch plugin that lets you easily copy & paste width, height, x & y values from and to objects
-- [sketch-copy-to-all](https://github.com/wuwa/sketch-copy-to-all), by Ben Benhorin: sketch - copy to all artboards plugin
-- [Sketch-Divider](https://github.com/jawayang/sketch-divider), by james yang: A plugin for Sketch to equal division layers by container.
 - [sketch-duplicatesymbol](https://github.com/marianomike/sketch-duplicatesymbol), by Mike Mariano: Sketch plugin that creates a new symbol out of a selected symbol
-- [sketch-exportsymbols](https://github.com/marianomike/sketch-exportsymbols), by Mike Mariano: Sketch Plugins
-- [Sketch-Keyboard-Resize](https://github.com/angistudio/sketch-keyboard-resize), by ANGI studio: A Sketch plugin that lets you resize objects from all sides with keyboard shortcuts.
-As a bonus you can specify the resize amount.
-- [sketch-organizesymbols](https://github.com/marianomike/sketch-organizesymbols), by Mike Mariano: Sketch plugin that arranges symbol artboards
-- [Sketch-PageNumbers](https://github.com/gotomedia/sketch-pagenumbers), by gotomedia: Sketch plugin for adding page numbers to artboards.
-- [sketch-proportional-replicator](https://github.com/aleludovici/sketch-proportional-replicator), by Alessandro Ludovici: This plugin for Sketch takes the selected layer and create new rectangles with sizes proportional to it.
-- [Sketch-Pseudol10n](https://github.com/arieare/sketch-pseudol10n), by Arie Aulia Nugraha: Sketch plugin to pseudolocalize text layers
-- [sketch-repeat](https://github.com/keremciu/sketch-repeat), by Kerem Sevencan: This plugin helps you easily duplicate your objects to all Artboards.
-- [Sketch-Resize-Commands](https://github.com/angistudio/sketch-resize-commands), by ANGI studio: A Sketch plugin that lets you resize and reposition objects by using simple arithmetic commands, like `b+20,lr+20`.
-Multiple objects are supported.
-- [Sketch-SF-UI-Font-Fixer](https://github.com/kylehickinson/sketch-sf-ui-font-fixer), by Kyle Hickinson: A Sketch plugin that adjusts the character spacing on text layers using iOS 9's SF UI Text/Display fonts to what it would be when used in an iOS app.
-- [sketch-to-trello](https://github.com/jclappiway/sketch-to-trello), by lefrancois: Export Sketch Artboard to Trello
-- [Sketch-to-VR](https://github.com/auxdesigner/sketch-to-vr), by Liu Liu: Personal fun project - turn your mocks into VR
-- [Sketch2ae](https://github.com/bigxixi/sketch2ae), by Big XiXi: A Sketch plugin to export sketch file to Adobe After Effect
+- [Sketch2AE](https://github.com/bigxixi/sketch2ae), by Big XiXi: A Sketch plugin to export sketch file to Adobe After Effect
-- [Sketch_fix_styles](https://github.com/dinozavrix/sketch_fix_styles), by dinozavrix: Remove duplicate styles in Sketch
-- [Sketch_swatches](https://github.com/ashung/sketch_swatches), by Ashung Hung: A swatches plugin for Sketch, include Material Design, Open Color, RAL, TOYO, Pantone and more.
-- [Sketchcontentsync](https://github.com/contentsync/sketchcontentsync), by ContentSync: Sync sketch files with google docs.
+- [SketchContentSync](https://github.com/contentsync/sketchcontentsync), by ContentSync: Sync sketch files with google docs.
 - [SketchDistributor](https://github.com/pez/sketchdistributor), by Peter Strömberg: Distribute selection objects vertically or horizontally with a given spacing between them.
 - [SketchI18N](https://github.com/cute/sketchi18n), by Guangming Li : Sketch Internationalization Plugin
 - [SketchingOn](https://www.workingon.co), by WorkingOn: Quickly select and share work in progress with your team via WorkingOn.